-- a) Shortly describe the responsibilities of each class. - b) Write for each SOLID principle, how your design honors it.
+Assess your design with respect to the SOLID principles.
+Shortly describe the responsibilities of each class.
+Write for each SOLID principle, how your design honors or violates it and why in the latter case this might not be a problem.
 For the Open Closed Principle, name two extensions your design makes possible.
+Think about whether your design shows signs of rigidity and fragility.